New Crew Launching Early Friday as Science Continues on Station

-Category: Space Hits: 1(From left) A Russian crew ship and a Russian cargo craft are pictured docked to the station as it orbited into a sunrise above the South Pacific.
+Category: Space Hits: 2(From left) A Russian crew ship and a Russian cargo craft are pictured docked to the station as it orbited into a sunrise above the South Pacific.

 It is the day before three new Expedition 65 crew members launch and dock to the International Space Station from Kazakhstan.
 Meanwhile, three orbital lab residents are preparing to return to Earth while the rest of the crew studies space science and keeps the station in tip-top shape.